-The account statistics for private kindergartens presents detailed information about the activities in this sector on the basis of financial information.
+The account statistics for private kindergartens presents detailed information about operating income, operating costs, annual profit and disposal of surplus.

-A family day-care center is a kindergarten that organizes its activities in a private home, based on the premise that a kindergarten teacher is employed as an educational supervisor.
-The kindergarten teacher should either be attached to a normal kindergarten or the municipal administration.
+A kindergarten that organizes its activities in a private home and based on the premise that a kindergarten teacher is employed as an educational supervisor.
+The kindergarten teacher should either be attached to a normal kindergarten or to the municipal administration.
 The regulation on family day-care centers states that at least half of the children in a family day-care institution group must be other than the home's own children.

-Mixed kindergartens are a mix of ordinary kindergartens and family day-care centers.
+A kindergarten that are a mix of an ordinary kindergarten and a family day-care center.

-Net profit is operating profit adjusted with financial items and tax.
+Operating profit adjusted with financial items and tax expenses.

-Type of owner is a description of the owner of the kindergarten and is a predefined list on the questionnaire.
+A description of the owner of the kindergarten and is predefined on the questionnaire.